zendesk/sunshine-conversations-web/README.md

 #### Desktop versions

-Chrome: Latest and one major version behind
+- Chrome: Latest and one major version behind
-Edge:  Latest and one major version behind
+- Edge:  Latest and one major version behind
-Firefox:  Latest and one major version behind
+- Firefox:  Latest and one major version behind
-Internet Explorer: 11+
+- Internet Explorer: 11+
-Safari:  Latest and one major version behind
+- Safari:  Latest and one major version behind
-Opera: Latest version

 #### Mobile versions

-Stock browser on Android 4.1+
+- Stock browser on Android 4.1+
-Safari on iOS 8+
+- Safari on iOS 8+

 #### Other browsers